I'M HOI: Inertia-aware Monocular Capture of 3D Human-Object Interactions: Method

-where $\tau$ is the time interval between two consecutive frames.
-It is noted that, related work~\cite{xie2023vistracker} simulates such second-order constraints in a pseudo manner~\cite{zeng2022smoothnet} to eliminate mutation of first-order signals.
+We then constraint the reproduced human body-hand joints consistent with the body model skinned from predicted joint rotations: where $\mathcal{M}(\cdot)$ refers to forward function of SMPL-H model and $\mathcal{J}(\cdot)$ is the joint regressor.
+In order to temporally smooth human motion, the velocity term $\mathcal{L}_{\text{vel}}$ is formulated as: where $\bm{j}_{t} = [\bm{j}_{h,t}, \bm{j}_{o,t}]$.
+Finally, $\mathcal{L}_{\text{imu}}$ guides the generated object poses and the trajectory conform to IMU measurements, which improves robustness under invisible scenarios: Wherein, object rotation is directly regularized by: and the trajectory is constrained to acceleration through: where $\tau$ is the time interval between two consecutive frames.
+It's noteworthy that, related work~\cite{xie2023vistracker} simulates such second-order constraints in a pseudo manner~\cite{zeng2022smoothnet} to eliminate mutation of first-order signals.
 In contrast, we incorporate acceleration explicitly~\cite{liang2023hybridcap,ren2023lip}.